alexwilson/frontend/posts/2020-01-15-deploying-static-sites-with-github-actions.md

 won't do anything because we _pushed_ this using Github Actions.
 Remember that I said that Actions won't trigger itself to prevent a circular dependency?
 Well this is _that_ protection in action.

 Thankfully, we can mitigate this by using the Github Pages API.
-We use it to queue another a Pages build as our final deploy step.
+We use it to queue another Pages build as our final deployment step.

 ```yaml
     - name: Trigger a Pages Update